By: Dee Pedersen

 Because I’m mom to three teenagers/young adults, I know it’s important to continue to stress online safety even as our kids get older.
 They need to understand that something/someone that seems perfectly harmless could be a front and be something totally different.
 They need to know that the app they think deletes their posts after so many seconds, really doesn’t . . . once that photo or video is out there, it is out there for the world to see.
 They need to remember that anything they post can be screenshot and sent out everywhere!
 Something that seems fun and innocent to them at the time, can come back to haunt them later in life.

-Here are some links to sites that offer suggestions on how to help your kids understand these safety issues:
+Here are more resources that offer suggestions on how to help your kids understand these safety issues: